Next Thesis/Dissertation Accelerator: January 8-11, 2024

 The Thesis/Dissertation Accelerator is open to all KU graduate students drafting their masters theses, masters projects, or doctoral dissertations.
 Priority will be given to graduate students who are in the last years of their project.
 The Accelerator is particularly helpful for students who are struggling to finish their projects, to set manageable goals, and to create a plan for their careers.

 Students are selected based on a variety of factors.
 Priority is given to students whose thesis/dissertation proposals have been accepted, who demonstrate high levels of motivation and commitment, who have set clear, realistic goals for the week, and who can benefit from increased accountability in their writing process.
 If you have questions about the selection process please email the Assistant Director, Graduate Writing and Support.
 Please note that the application process is competitive and students are not selected on a first, come first served basis or guaranteed a spot simply because they have applied.

-If you are accepted into the Thesis/Dissertation Accelerator program we expect you to attend every morning for those four days.
+If you are accepted into the Thesis/Dissertation Accelerator program we expect you to attend every day for those four days.
 With the exception of emergencies, if you fail to attend on any one of those days you will lose your spot and will not be allowed to continue in the program.
 We have such a strict attendance policy because this event focuses on creating accountability in order to help you reach your writing goals.
 Your fellow participants will be counting on you to help them move forward and create an atmosphere of committed focus and concentration.
 The Accelerator only works if all participants are engaged, present, and dedicated.